-Minnesota Health Records Privacy Lawyer – HIPPA Violation Attorneys
+Minnesota Health Records Privacy Lawyer – HIPAA Violation Attorneys

-Minnesota Health Records Privacy Lawyer – Minneapolis HIPPA Violation Lawyers
+Minnesota Health Records Privacy Lawyer – Minneapolis HIPAA Violation Lawyers

 Minnesota has enacted its own health care records privacy law entitled Minnesota Health Records Act.
 This Minnesota state law provides additional privacy protections to Minnesotans’ health care records and makes it illegal for health care providers and doctors to disclose sensitive medical records or information concerning a patient’s medical condition to third parties without the patient’s consent.
 In fact, a patient can bring a lawsuit against a health care provider under the act if the health care provider negligently or intentionally releases sensitive medical records or discloses a patient’s medical condition without the patient’s permission.